CosmeValera/ReactProjects/containers/kubernetes/4-kubernetes-helm-1-short/README-4.md

 ## 2. Templating Engine
 If you have a case where you have a lot of microservices or pods that are the same but only change in a value, instead of having to rewrite all of them one by one, you can use this template system with Helm.

+Advantages:
+- It is practical for CI/CD
+- In your Build you can replace the values on the fly

+Steps:
 1. Define a common blueprint
-2. Dynamic valies are replaced by placeholders
+2. Dynamic values are replaced by placeholders

-Looks like this:
+`my-pod.yaml`:
 ```yaml
 apiVersion: v1
 kind: Pod